 Speck Presidio2 Grip

 Speck’s Presidio2 Grip ditches the transparent finish, but it’s not likely to slip out of your hands at any point.
-The case comes in a matte gray finish that’s lined with raised ridges that offer a better grip than previous versions.
-Speck boasts that its Presidio2 Grip can handle drops from up to 13 feet without a problem thanks to the Armor Cloud technology.
-It should keep your Galaxy S21 Ultra safe thanks to raised bezels on the front and around the camera unit.
+The case comes in a matte gray finish lined with raised ridges that offer a better grip than previous versions.
+Speck boasts that its Presidio2 Grip can handle drops from up to 13 feet without a problem, thanks to the Armor Cloud technology.
+It should keep your Galaxy S21 Ultra safe with the raised bezels on the front and around the camera unit.

 Spigen Rugged Armor

 We’re right back to Spigen for another Galaxy S21 Ultra case, though the Rugged Armor is much different than the Ultra Hybrid.
 It sports a black finish with a few carbon fiber details, and the entire case is made of flexible TPU.
 You should be able to apply or remove the case in seconds.
 Spigen’s Air Cushion technology and internal spider web pattern should offer solid protection against drops, but TPU isn’t always the most scratch-resistant.

 The Nano Pop from Caseology is a relative newcomer to our case lists, but it’s an excellent option for slim protection.
 It’s a matte case, but you can grab yours in either gray or navy blue.
 The Nano Pop name comes from the small ring of color around the camera unit, and the navy blue option comes paired with a raised yellow lip.
 If you prefer the gray case, you’re looking at a mint green pop of color instead.
 Either way, you’ll have Air Space technology in all four corners to guard your Galaxy S21 Ultra.